EnigmaCurry/d.rymcg.tech/melotts/README.md

 make install
 ```

-MeloTTS is built from source, so it may take many minutes to complete.
+The MeloTTS image is built from source, so it may take many minutes to
+complete.